SpareBank 1 Nord-Norge: History

 The first of the many savings banks that now is part of Sparebanken Nord-Norge was Tromsø Sparebank, founded in 1836.
 After that, especially in the mid-19th century many savings banks were established in Northern Norway.

-In the 1960s and onwards to the 1980s there were was a trend of merging local savings banks to larger unites.
+In the 1960s and onwards to the 1980s there was a trend of merging local savings banks to larger unites.
 Tromsø Sparebank merged with nine other banks in Troms and Finnmark to form a large Tromsø Sparebank in the period 1963-1984 while another savings bank, Sparebanken Nord, arose consisting of a merger between ten other banks in the same counties.
 In Nordland the bank Sparebanken Nordland emerged in 1985 after the merge of 14 local savings banks.

 In 1988 Norway was struck by a bank crisis, and this forced Tromsø Sparebank and Sparebanken Nord to merge to form Sparebanken Nord-Norge.
 In 1991 Nordkapp Sparebank and in 1992 Sparebanken Nordland also joined.

-In December 2018, the bank gained international attention when a man tried to steal NOK 70 000 from the Longyearbyen branch, the world most northerly bank making it the most northernmost bank robbery.
+In December 2018, the bank gained international attention when a man tried to steal NOK 70 000 from the Longyearbyen branch, the world most northerly bank making it the northernmost bank robbery.